Skip to content

 We have collected the latest and most interesting data on domain names.
 Let’s start.

-General domain name statistics
+Domain name statistics

-1. There are 350.5 million registered domain names
+There are 350.5 million registered domain names.

 The internet is growing, as proven by the fact that the number of domain names has grown by 13.2 million or 3.9% since last year [1].

-2. There are 33,000 new domain name registrations every day
+There are 33,000 new domain name registrations every day

 If you don’t want to do the math, that’s about one new domain every 2.61 seconds [2].